Ukandiesunday/drive-lah-frontent-intern-assignment/README.md

   Museo Sans Rounded was not available on google fonts resources, so I had to use poppins as an alternative since it is also a rounded font format.

 - User photo was not available on the internal design resources, so I had to pull an external photo .

+* I noticed that the page was overflowing the navbar when I scroll up on mobile device.
+So I had to set my navbar Z-index higher so that the page can flow under it.